kaaneser/emlakci-realestateflutter/README.md

  - animations for animated containers
  - cloudinary_public for uploading images to Cloudinary
  - http for http requests
- - image_picker for pick images from gallery
+ - image_picker for pick images from gallery.

 ---